mishalbishal/mishalbishal.github.io/_posts/2020-12-23-mindshift.markdown

 ## Learning

-Learning helps to stimulate your brain and keep it healty.
+Learning helps to stimulate your brain and keep it healthy.
 Keep exercising and trying new experiences.
 However, don't get carried away trying to learn everything.
 One way of making sure that you're not getting carried away is if you are continuing to create something from your learning.

 ### Invest in soft skills

 * Creativity:
 * Management skills:
-* Communciation skills: Writing, Speaking
+* Communication skills: Writing, Speaking

 ### Keep track of trends